Rhyton: Name and function

 Rhyta shaped after bulls are filled through the large opening and emptied through the secondary, smaller one.
 This means that two hands are required: one to close the secondary opening and one to fill the rhyton.
 This has led some scholars to believe that rhytons were typically filled with the help of two people or with the help of a chain or a rope that would be passed through a handle.
 Rhytons modeled after animals were designed to make it look like the animal was drinking when the vessel was being filled.
 A bull rhyton weighed about three kilograms when empty and up to six kilograms when full.

 Other rhytons with animal themes were modeled after boars, lions, and lionesses (such as Lion head horn).
 Some shapes, such as lioness rhyta, could be filled through simple submersion, thanks to the vessel's shape and buoyancy.
 Horizontally designed rhyta, like those modeled after lionesses, could be filled by being lowered into a fluid and supported.
 Vertically designed rhyta, like those modeled after boars, required another hand to cover the primary opening and to prevent the liquid from spilling as the vessel was filled.

 Rhyta were often used to strain liquids such as wine, beer, and oil.
 Some rhyta were used in blood rituals and animal sacrifice.
 In these cases, the blood may have been thinned with wine.
 Some vessels were modeled after the animal with which they were intended to be used during ritual, but this was not always the case.

-Wide provenance
+Geography

-It cannot be proven that every drinking horn or libation vessel was pierced at the bottom, especially in the prehistoric phases of the form.
-The scoop function would have come first.
-Once the holes began, however, they invited zoomorphic interpretation and plastic decoration in the forms of animal heads—bovids, equines, cervids, and even canines—with the fluid pouring from the animals' mouths.
+Not every drinking horn or libation vessel was pierced at the bottom.
+An aperture invites zoomorphic interpretation and plastic decoration in the forms of animal heads—bovids, equines, cervids, and even canines—with the fluid pouring from the animals' mouths.

 Rhyta occur among the remains of civilizations speaking different languages and language groups in and around the Near and Middle East, such as Persia, from the second millennium BC.
 They are often shaped like animals' heads or horns and can be very ornate and compounded with precious metals and stones.
-In Minoan Crete, silver-and-gold bulls' heads with round openings for the wine (permitting wine to pour from the bulls' mouths) seemed particularly common, for several have been recovered from the great palaces (Iraklion Archaeological Museum).
+In Minoan Crete, silver-and-gold bulls' heads with round openings for the wine (permitting wine to pour from the bulls' mouths) seemed particularly common, for several have been recovered from the great palaces (Heraklion Archaeological Museum).